SoullessSoldier/js-vue2-vue-in-action/readme.md

 **6-components**\
 begin to work with components, props, etc

-**7-advanced-components-and-routing**
+**7-advanced-components-and-routing**\
 Dive into advanced components, , then SFC, vue-cli, routing, etc...

+**8-transitions-and-animations**\
+Found how add transitions and some animations to Vue project